by Michael Botur

 ‘My car, if we’re being technical, since you don’t earn anything – but no, what in God’s name happened?
 Insurance haven’t phoned me.
 It’s my name on the papers.’

 You tell him about the crushed flowers, the chipped bumper.
-Holding up traffic.
-Speared with embarrassment.
+Holding up traffic, speared with embarrassment.
 Burning cheeks.
 Jeep Man’s gunbarrel lips blowing the deadly kiss.
-Jeep Man up on his white armoured steed.
+Jeep Man in his white metal armour.
 Don’t cry, Mum-mum.
 You get your kneepants wet.

 ‘And you got his details?’